WeichenStars/WeichenStars.github.io/_pages/about.md

   - /about.html
 ---

-I am a final-year astronomy PhD student at the [Johns Hopkins University](https://www.jhu.edu/){:target="_blank"}.
+I am a final-year astronomy Ph.D. student at the [Johns Hopkins University](https://www.jhu.edu/){:target="_blank"}.
 My research has been focused on the distribution of several baryonic components that constitute distant galaxies, i.e., new-born stars, dust, and gas.

 For my thesis, I study the cool gas outflows (a.k.a. winds) from the galaxies in the early Universe.
 I try to understand where the outflows are launched and how they affect galaxy formation.
 The data I use come from the Keck telescope in Hawaii (HALO7D), the Hubble Space Telescope (CANDELS), and, in the near future, the James Webb Space Telescope (see [our cycle-1 proposal](https://www.stsci.edu/jwst/science-execution/program-information.html?id=2123){:target="_blank"}).